Outburn-IL/foob-docs/solution-description.md

 |**Mapping Designer** (GUI)|X|V|

 Visit the following page for the complete list of feature comparisons: [https://outburn.co.il/discover-your-perfect-fume-match/]

 The FUME conversion and transformation engine Community Edition can be downloaded from the Outburn GitHub repository: [https://github.com/Outburn-IL/fume-community]

-In addition, the free, **FUME Playground** free designer Sandbox [https://try.fume.health/] provides the capability for creating maps and move them into the Community FUME for further usage of  **FUME mapping engine** using the procedure below:

-> FUME Conversion map, PlayGround -> FUME Community deployment procedure
+In addition, the free, **FUME Playground** free designer Sandbox [https://try.fume.health/] provides the capability for creating maps and moving them into the Community FUME for further usage of  **FUME mapping engine**.
+Please use the following procedure for importing FUME Conversion maps created using Playground into the FUME Community Version

+> FUME maps export-import procedure:
+Here is coming procedure

 > Dataflow

-The high-level dataflow is represented in the diagram below:
+The high-level data-flow is represented in the diagram below:

 ![Alt text](img/Fume-plugin-dataflow.png)